By Eric Stephenson, LMT

 • Tennis elbow

-But Is It For Me?
+But Is Sports Massage Therapy For Me?

 I once had a client who complained about pain from playing nine rounds of golf.
 I began to inquire about his warm-up routine and found he was contracting the muscles of his shoulder, when what they really needed was to be lengthened and stretched.
 We looked at a series of his movements to help identify pain points and improve his execution of those movements.
 This consultation resulted in him shifting to the correct body movements and, in turn, eliminated his ongoing chronic pain.
 He was ecstatic that this simple change of pattern, along with regular sports massage, got him back to the game he loved … pain-free!

-There are many benefits to regular sports massage.
+There are many benefits of sports massage.
 Pain relief, injury recovery, and increased somatic awareness are a few of the most important.
 Your massage therapist is here to help you determine optimal movements for your sport of choice so you can avoid future injury, get past acute, sub-acute, or chronic injuries, and improve the body’s range, quality, and ease of motion.

 1. Science Daily, “Massage Reduces Inflammation and Promotes Growth of New Mitochondria Following Strenuous Exercise, Study Finds,” February 1, 2012, accessed September 2018,